 The third stage is moving the funds.
 When the terror group has as many funds as required and an operational need, they move the funds from the store elsewhere.
 The choice of movement mechanism naturally relates to the store.
 Well-known mechanisms for moving values include the traditional banking and financial sector, money services businesses, and the Hawala financial system.
 They smuggle it in the form of cash, gold, or other, or if they have it in cryptocurrencies, they transfer them to another wallet.
 It’s like in other crimes.
 Moving the body has the highest risk profile.
 So it is during the moving stage that terrorists are most vulnerable, especially to international economic sanctions.

 Stage 4: Using

 The last stage of terrorist financing is using the funds.
 There are countless examples of how terrorists can use their funds.
-Some more examples of the use of funds in terrorism include using it for the terrorist organization to pay for weapons, material, equipment, overheads, media, messaging, training, and salaries.
-The funds can also be used to pay for foreign fighters and organize travel services, or cover passport and visa costs.
-Some of the forms of usage are also day-to-day expenses which are difficult to identify as terrorism-related.
+Some more examples of using funds in terrorism include using it for the terrorist organization to pay for weapons, material, equipment, overheads, media, messaging, training, and salaries.
+The funds can also be used to pay for foreign fighters, organize travel services or cover passport and visa costs.
+Some forms of usage are also day-to-day expenses that are difficult to identify as terrorism-related.

 Terrorism manifests itself in a variety of ways, ranging from isolated acts to planned activities of organized groups.
 As a result, the methods of financing terrorism vary accordingly.
 It includes not only the financing of terrorist acts, but also any assistance to the criminal network.
 Terrorist organizations require significant funding, not only for terrorist acts but also for other issues such as maintaining the organization’s functioning, providing for its basic technical necessities, and covering costs associated with spreading related ideologies.